 Water vapor is a by-product of gas combustion.
-An unvented room heater produces approximately one (1) ounce (30ml) of water for every 1,000 BTUs (.3kWs) of gas input per hour.
-An unvented room heater is recommended as a supplemental heater (a room) rather than a primary heat source (an entire house).
+An unvented room heater produces approximately one (1) ounce (30ml) of water for every 1,000 BTUs (.3KWs) of gas input per hour.

+An unvented room heater is recommended as a supplemental heater (one room) rather than a primary heat source (an entire house).
 In most supplemental heat applications, the water vapor does not create a problem.
 In most applications, the water vapor enhances the low humidity atmosphere experienced during cold weather.
-The following steps will help insure that water vapor does not become a problem:
+The following steps will help ensure that water vapor does not become a problem.

-- 1. Be sure the heater is the proper size for the application, including adequate combustion air and circulation air. - 2.
-If there is high humidity, the dehumidifier may be used to help lower the water vapor content of the air. - 3.
-Do not use an unvented room heater as the primary heat source.
+1. Be sure the heater is sized properly for the application, including adequate combustion air and circulation air.

+2. If high humidity is experienced, a dehumidifier may be used to help lower the water vapor content of the air.

+3. Do not use an unvented room heater as the primary heat source.